TheWebsiteRoad.com was created to give everyone an easy way to launch their own website.

 There’s an endless amount of web development technologies out there.

 You have website builders like Wix, Squarespace and Weebly.

 You have Content Management Systems like WordPress, Joomla, and Drupal.

-And then you have all the options that require coding (Which would take a lot more time than 30 min, we will leave that option out of this post.
+And then you have all the options that require coding.
+Since coding would take a lot more than 30 min, we will leave that option out of this post.

 All these options can feel a bit overwhelming, even for experienced developers.
 Hopefully, I can make that choice a bit easier.